 In this beginner’s guide to pencil drawing techniques, we’ll cover the materials you need to get started, some basic pencil drawing techniques and some ideas to help you explore this wonderful medium.
 Read on to learn more…

-Looking for more art techniques to try?
-You might enjoy our What is acrylic paint and how to use it: beginners guide.
-We also have some fun art projects for you to enjoy.
+We also have some fun art projects for you to enjoy!
 Learn how to paint watercolour pebbles, how to paint a self-portrait, how to paint a watercolour cactus and unwind with monochrome painting for beginners.

 (Featured image by jacoblund on iStock.)